ramzyizza/Collaborative-Text-Editor/README.md

 ## Packages Requirements (Ignore if not needed)

-In order to run the server and clients, it is mandatory for you to install these modules and dependencies (in case it is unavailable in your machine) to fully support the program.
+In order to run the server and clients, it is mandatory for you to install these modules and dependencies (in case it is unavailable on your machine) to fully support the program.
 If all of these packages are already downloaded, you may jump into the next section:
 1. Nodemon (For Running the server)
 2. React Script (For running the clients)
 3. Socket.io (Connecting Servers and clients)
 4. TailwindCSS (For Styling, PostCSS, AutoPrefixer)
 5. Quill (For Text Tool)

-For more detailed installation, please refer to the latest documentation provided by those libraries and frameworks open their official website.
+For more detailed installation, please refer to the latest documentation provided by those libraries and frameworks on their official website.

 ### On the clients folder